sparisi/mips/README.md

 `updateplot('Return',iter,J,1)`

 ### Mean and std of data from multiple trials
 If you are interested on evaluating an algorithm on several trials you can use the function `shadedErrorBar`.
-For a complete example, please refer to `trialsplot.m`.
+For a complete example, please refer to `myplot.m`.

 ### Real time animation
 Launch `mdp.showplot` to initialize the plotting and an animation of the agent-environment interaction will be shown during the learning.
 To stop plotting use `mdp.closeplot`.